 - Then add the veggies and stir fry until they are tender but crisp.

-- Add the cooked or leftover rice, salt, ground black pepper to this and gently mix it evenly.
+- Add the cooked or leftover rice, salt, and ground black pepper.
+Gently mix everything evenly.

-- Lastly, add roasted cashews (optional), cilantro (coriander leaves), Thai basil.
+- Lastly, add roasted cashews (optional), cilantro (coriander leaves), Thai basil leaves.
 Toss everything well until the leaves wilt.
-Let this cook on a low flame for 2-3 minutes.
+Let it cook on low heat for 2-3 minutes.

 - Thai Basil Fried Rice is ready.
 Enjoy!